 The obligation to pay future maintenance terminates on the death of either party or on the remarriage of the obligee.
 After a hearing, the court must order the termination of the maintenance obligation if the court finds that the obligee cohabits with another person with whom the obligee has a dating or romantic relationship in a permanent place of abode on a continuing basis.

 Texas Family Code | Chapter 8.
 Maintenance — View the full text of Texas state laws governing maintenance in divorce cases.
 Learn more about maintenance requirements under this chapter of the Texas Family Code.
 Statutes in this chapter cover modification, enforcement, and termination of maintenance orders.

 Spousal Support | Texas Attorney General’s Office — As this section of the Attorney General website notes, the Texas Constitution was amended in 1999 to permit wage withholding for spousal maintenance and the Texas Legislature added income withholding provisions for spousal support to the Family Code during the 2001 legislative session.
 Learn more about wage withholding on this website.
 Find information about multiple orders, determining the amount to be withheld, and additional withholding categories.

 Spousal Maintenance / Alimony Lawyers in Houston, TX

 If you or your spouse are attempting to obtain a maintenance award for your divorce in Harris County, it is in your best interest to retain legal counsel as soon as possible.
-Contact The Gonzalez Law Group right away.
+Contact The Gonzalez Law Group, PLLC right away.